cvxgrp/cvxportfolio/docs/manual.rst

 interfaces, are the only two objects that access the Internet in the Cvxportfolio library code.
-They make standard HTTPS GET calls through the `requests <https://requests.readthedocs.io/>`_ module, which is one of our dependencies.
+They make standard HTTPS GET calls through a HTTP client, `curl-cffi <https://curl-cffi.readthedocs.io/>`_ module, which is one of our dependencies.

 There are other internet calls in the examples, for example the :doc:`script that downloads stock indexes components <examples/universes>`,